bijiasuo2006/bijiasuo2006/README.md

 # Hello, I'm Edison 👋

 ## 🚀 About Me
 Highly skilled and accomplished Senior Software Engineer with over 15 years of experience in designing and developing innovative software solutions.
-Proficient in fullstack development and well-versed in multiple programming languages, frameworks, and technologies.
+Proficient in fullstack development and well-versed in multiple programming languages, frameworks, and technologies.
 Demonstrated expertise in tackling complex technical challenges and delivering high-performance applications.

 ## 🛠 Skills
 - Programming Languages: Golang, Java, C#, Rust, NodeJS, Typescript, JavaScript